This icon marks software whose installation program may install extra software you may not want.

 - Apple QuickTime : may install iTunes; also installed Apple Mobile Device Support, Update Software, and PictureViewer;

-the user could choose not to install the Apple Update Software, but the user’s choice is ignored, and this software was installed anyway.
+the user can choose not to install the Apple Update software, but the user’s choice is ignored, and this software is installed anyway;

 - Apple Safari : may install Apple Update Software, Bonjour, and QuickTime;